hackerb9/fonttable/README.md

 	fonttable: Show every Unicode character in your terminal.

-	Usage: fonttable [ -c ] [ -s ] [ -u ] [ START..END ] [ -f FONT ]
+	Usage: fonttable [ -csu ] [ START..END ] [ -f FONT [ -p POINTSIZE ]]

+		START..END
+			Show range from START to END, inclusive.
+(Hexadecimal).
+			START defaults to 0, END defaults to infinity.
+			Multiple ranges are allowed: fonttable 2590..f 1fb00..ff

+		-f FONT | --font-name FONT
+			Display every Unicode glyph which is defined in FONT as a sixel image directly in the terminal.

+		-p POINTSIZE | --point-size POINTSIZE
+			Change the size of the font rendered by -f.

+		-d FONT | --defined-in FONT
+			Like -f, but displays using the default terminal font, not graphics.
+Useful to quickly see character coverage.

 		-c | --cache
 			Use cached UnicodeData.txt embedded in this script.
 			Usually the cached version is only used if the file is not in /usr/share/unicode/ or the current directory.

 		-s | --show-unihan
 			Also show CJK data from the Unihan database.
 			The default is to not show characters that Unicode has designated as mappings to other standards.

 		-u | --unihan-cache
 			Use a cached copy of the list of valid CJK characters instead of looking for Unihan_DictionaryIndices.txt.
-		START..END
-			Show range from START to END, inclusive.
-(Hexadecimal).
-			START defaults to 0, END defaults to infinity.
-			Multiple ranges are allowed: fonttable 2590..f 1fb00..ff -f FONT | --font-name FONT
-			Display every Unicode glyph which is defined in FONT as a sixel image directly in the terminal.
-		-d FONT | --defined-in FONT
-			Like -f, but displays using the default terminal font, not graphics.
-Useful to quickly see character coverage.

 	UnicodeData.txt contains around 30,000 characters.
 	Unihan adds another 70,000.
 ____

 ## About --font-name